 Ghosts on the Loose (July 30, 1943)

-Released on July 30, 1943: The East End Kids discover what appears to be a haunted mansion next to the new cottage they want to fix up for the newlyweds.
+Released on July 30, 1943: (running time 65 minutes) The East End Kids discover a haunted mansion next to the new cottage they want to fix up.

 Produced by Jack Dietz and Sam KatzmanDirected by William Beaudine

 The Actors: Bela Lugosi (Emil), Ava Gardner (Betty Williams), Leo Gorcey (Mugs), Huntz Hall (Glimpy), Bobby Jordan (Danny), Rick Vallin (Jack Gibson), Ernest Morrison (Scruno), William 'Billy' Benedict (Benny), Stanley Clements (Stash), Bobby Stone (Dave), Minerva Urecal (housekeeper Hilda), Wheeler Oakman (henchman Tony), Peter Seal (henchman Bruno), Frank Moran (housekeeper Monk), Jack Mulhall (Lieutenant Brady), Bill Bates (Sleepy), Harry Depp (John G. Elwood), Tom Herbert (Park Central Plaza desk clerk), Robert F. Hill (minister at the wedding), Eddie Laughton (wedding usher), Kay Marvis (bridesmaid), Ray Miller (Police Officer Mulligan), Blanche Payson (Sarah Elwood), and 'Snub' Pollard (flower delivery man)

 Free Download of the old movie Ghosts on the Loose